Generalizing Goal-Conditioned Reinforcement Learning with Variational Causal Reasoning: Problem Formulation and Preliminary

 \section{Problem Formulation and Preliminary}

-We start by discussing the setting of RL we use in this paper and the assumptions required in causal reasoning.
+We start by discussing the setting we consider in this paper and the assumptions required in causal reasoning.
 Then we briefly introduce the necessary concepts related to causality and causal discovery.